yakworks/rally-security/README.md

 This should result in request successfully being authenticated.

-See [spring security rest](https://alvarosanchez.github.io/grails-spring-security-rest/2.0.0.M2/docs/index.html#_token_generation) plugin documentation for further details on token generation, storage, and other configuration details of spring security rest
+See [spring security rest](https://alvarosanchez.github.io/grails-spring-security-rest/2.0.0.M2/docs/index.html#_token_generation) plugin documentation for further details on various strategy for token generation, storage, and other configuration details of spring security rest